COMBINE-lab/quantaf/_pages/home.md

 ### R interface

-To ease the process of downloding the quantificaiton result of these processed datasets easily and automatically from within a programatic environment, we provide a couple of R interfaces in the `roe` R package.
+To ease the process of downloding the quantificaiton result of these processed datasets easily and automatically from within a programatic environment, we provide an interface in the `roe` R package exposing several useful methods.
 To install `roe`, please follow [this](https://github.com/COMBINE-lab/roe#installation).

 - `print_available_datasets()` prints out the id and name of the available datasets.
 - `get_available_dataset_df()` returns the details of the available datasets as a dataframe.
-- `fetch_processed_quant(dataset_ids)` takes a vector of dataset ids as the required input, and fetches the quantification result of these datasets according to their id to a local directory.
-Other optional parameters can be found at [here](https://github.com/COMBINE-lab/roe/blob/main/R/fetch_processed_quant.R#L1).
+- `fetch_processed_quant(dataset_ids)` takes a vector of dataset ids as the required input, and fetches the quantification result of these datasets, according to their id, to a local directory.
+Other optional parameters can be found [here](https://github.com/COMBINE-lab/roe/blob/main/R/fetch_processed_quant.R#L1).
 - `load_processed_quant(dataset_ids)` also takes a vector of dataset ids as the required input, and loads the quantification result of these datasets into R as `SingleCellExperiment` objects after fetching them.
 Other optional parameters can be found at [here](https://github.com/COMBINE-lab/roe/blob/main/R/load_processed_quant.R#L1).

-The return type of both `fetch_processed_quant()` and `load_processed_quant()` is a list of [`ProcessedQuant` class](https://github.com/COMBINE-lab/roe/blob/main/R/ProcessedQuant.R) defined in the roe package.
+The return type of both `fetch_processed_quant()` and `load_processed_quant()` is a list of [`ProcessedQuant` class instances](https://github.com/COMBINE-lab/roe/blob/main/R/ProcessedQuant.R) defined in the `roe` package.
 This class stores the details of a processed dataset, including the 10x chemistry, reference, dataset name, the MD5sum of the fastq.tar file, and the link to the preprocessed quantification result.
 It also contains the path to the fetched and decompressed quantification result, and the SingleCellExperiment object of the quantification if obtained by running `load_processed_quant(dataset_ids)`.
-Below we show an example
+Below we show an example:

 ```R
 library(roe)